Guides and Tutorials

 No. All our newspapers are printed on real newsprint.

 For a small shipping fee, you can order samples of how our newspapers look and feel.
-These sample packets can be purchased from the Sample Page and include 6 copies of various newspapers that have been left over from previous print run.
-They include Impact and Classic and regular and hi-bright newsprint.
+These sample packets can be purchased from the Sample Pack Product Page and include around 4 copies of various newspapers that have been left over from previous print runs.
+They include newspapers printed on both a digital press and a web-press and both regular and hi-bright newsprint.
 Unfortunately, you cannot order a sample of your own design for the same cost.
-If you want a sample of your own design, you will need to order at least 1 newspaper from our Impact Newsprint products.
+If you want a sample of your own design, you will need to order at least 50 newspapers from our newsprint products.

 Makemynewspaper's Free Cloud Designer